metalim/adventofcode.2018.go/README.md

 * ### Arrays are **values**

-  And accessing a map returns copy of a stored value.
+  And accessing a map returns copy of a mapped value.
 Example from day 4:

   ```go
   var guards map[int][60]int